ibnlanre/portal/README.md

 - **Returns**: A new, deeply merged object with references preserved.

 **Single Source Example:**

-Let's define state and actions separately and then combine them into a single store.

 ```typescript
 import { createStore, combine } from "@ibnlanre/portal";